David C. Kang

-Born to a family of Sincheon Kang clan, he holds a bachelor's degree in Anthropology and International Politics from Stanford University from 1988 and a doctorate in Political Science from the University of California, Berkeley, 1995.
+Born to a family of the Sincheon Kang clan, he holds a bachelor's degree in Anthropology and International Politics from Stanford University from 1988 and a doctorate in Political Science from the University of California, Berkeley, 1995.
 Since 2009, Kang has been a professor of the University of Southern California, where he is a professor in both international politics and organization and management.
 He leads the Institute for Korean Studies at the same university.
 Kang has previously been a professor at Dartmouth College and guest professor at Stanford University, Yale University, Seoul National University, Korea University and Université de Genève.

+In 2024, Kang was sued by a former Ph.D. student who alleges Kang repeatedly made unwanted sexual advances, including inappropriate touching, late-night messages, and suggestive comments, retaliated after she rejected him by failing her qualifying exam and ending her research job, and attempted to coerce a sexual relationship while leveraging his academic authority.
+The lawsuit also claims Kang engaged in grooming behavior, targeted harassment during their time in South Korea, and created a hostile academic environment.

 Research

 In his publication of They Think They’re Normal : Enduring Questions and New Research on North Korea - A Review Essay, David C. Kang talks about North Korea’s foreign and domestic policy, North Korea’s behavioral motivation, and lastly, to what extent North Korea’s behavior predictable or not.
-He uses three scholarly works of Patrick McEachern, Stephan Haggard and Marcus Noland, and Suk-Young Kim to fundamentally understand North Korea’s way of survival as a communist regime and their future endeavors.
+He uses three scholarly works from Patrick McEachern, Stephan Haggard, Marcus Noland, and Suk-Young Kim to fundamentally understand North Korea’s way of survival as a communist regime and their future endeavors.